-New case of H7N9 bird flu confirmed in China: XinhuaJuly 21st, 2013 in Diseases, Conditions, Syndromes /
+New case of H7N9 bird flu confirmed in China: XinhuaJuly 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A 61-year-old woman from northern China was confirmed Saturday as having contracted the deadly H7N9 bird flu virus, state media reported.